 Commenting on the link between Judaism and positive psychology, Ben-Shahar observes, “What I found time and again [in the study of positive psychology] was that the material that I looked at, even though it was the latest research, a lot of it seemed familiar to me.
 Because I’d heard or read a lot of these ideas earlier on in my life, in my Jewish education.
 Many of the ideas that were quote-unquote ‘discovered’ by modern psychologists had actually been there for thousands of years, present in traditional Jewish sources.”

 As a rabbi, I can foresee many applications of positive psychology’s teachings and practices within Jewish settings, such as in adult education programs, religious school classes, and camp settings – similar to how ancient Musar teachings and practices have been rediscovered, renewed, and made accessible within the past decade by authors and teachers such as Alan Morinis.

-Positive psychology has tremendous potential to complement and support Judaism—as it dovetails, confirms and enhances millennia of Jewish wisdom and practices with the latest scientific methods.
-Together, Judaism and positive psychology could aid all of us in that perennial human and Jewish pursuit of joy and connection, meaning and purpose, blessing and fulfillment.
+Positive psychology has tremendous potential to complement and support Judaism — it dovetails, confirms, and enhances millennia of Jewish wisdom and practices with the latest scientific methods.
+Together, Judaism and positive psychology could aid all of us in that perennial human and Jewish pursuit of joy and connection, meaning and purpose, and blessing and fulfillment.